Last updated: June 18, 2026

 | Thank-you page | Redirects to a separate URL after submission | Ads, lead forms, bookings, events, resource downloads |

 Google Forms lets form owners customize the confirmation message respondents see after submitting a form.
 For simple cases, that may be enough.
+It is still not the same as a separate page with its own URL, layout, and tracking setup.

 A dedicated thank-you page is more useful when you need: